How to Shake Last Year’s Frustrating Habits

 One simple tool can keep you and your student from falling into the same frustrating habits.

-The start of a new school year is usually met with excitement and apprehension by students with attention difficulties and their parents.
+The start of a new school year is usually met with excitement and apprehension by students with attention deficit disorder (ADHD or ADD) and their parents.
 It’s invigorating to get a fresh start, but there’s the nagging worry that last year’s struggles will be back this time around.
 As a learning specialist I have discovered a powerful and flexible strategy — preview/review — that will help parents and students avoiding getting into last year’s school ruts.

 Preview/review helps students select the right strategies for the right situations and monitor their performance.
 It can also be used by parents to ensure that they a) select a good plan for the school year, and b) have the mechanisms to monitor its success.
 Use this previewing process to plan ahead.